Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ***TODO***: Add link to Help centre article

-#### Add whitelisted domain textinput
+#### Add whitelisted domain text input

  Textinput to enter domains to be added to the whitelist.
+ - Instruction label in text input `e.g. www.example.com`
  - Auto-focus when the [Whitelist tab](#whitelist-tab) is first loaded
  - Validate as you type